Advice and Guidance

 For this reason, technology that does not allow for increased participation from attendees may not be the most appropriate.
 For example, Microsoft Live Events allows for multiple presenters, but does not give participants many options for interaction.

-Teams, Zoom and Blackboard Collaborate provide functionality for breakout rooms (you may want attendees to complete group work or to have multiple concurrent discussions before coming together in one stream to report back) and video/microphone sharing, so they are more suited to this meeting format.
+Teams meetings, Zoom meetings and Blackboard Collaborate provide functionality for breakout rooms (you may want attendees to complete group work or to have multiple concurrent discussions before coming together in one stream to report back) and video/microphone sharing, so they are more suited to this meeting format.

 If the event involves external participants, it should be noted that Teams and Zoom offer more protection than other platforms.